Martin Meissonnier

 Martin Meissonnier is a French musician, producer, journalist, and filmmaker.
-He is known for his work with African pop musicians such as Fela Kuti and King Sunny Adé among other diverse artists.
+He is known for his work with African pop musicians such as Fela Kuti and King Sunny Adé and Khaled among other diverse artists.
 His producing and film directing credits include documentaries about finance, politics and history.

 Biography

 He began as a young reporter for the legendary French daily Libération.
 In the 1970s as young agent, he brought numerous jazz musicians to France, such as Don Cherry, the Art Ensemble of Chicago, John Lee Hooker.
 He also promoted concerts for artists such as Nass El Ghiwane, Franco & OK Jazz, Nana Vasconcelos, Turkish band Oriental Wind, Han Bennink & Peter Brötzmann, Art Blakey, Sun Ra, Chico & Von Freeman, Albert Collins, Lounge Lizards, Defunkt, Dizzy Gillespie, Old & New Dreams, Art Pepper, Moondog, The Slits, Taj Mahal, Pharoah Sanders, Gil Evans, Egberto Gismonti, Rashied Ali & Andrew Cyrille and others.

 In the early 1980s, he became the manager/producer of Fela Kuti, King Sunny Ade; in 1984 Ray Lema, the Malopoets from South Africa, Manu Dibango; in 1986 Papa Wemba and Wasis Diop.
 In 1986, he organised the first raï festival in Bobigny.
 As music Producer, he also worked with Khaled, Safy Boutella, Amina, Arthur H, in 1994 Robert Plant & Jimmy Page, and Alan Stivell.